FAQs

 We used to have great water pressure in the master bath shower, but it seems to be very low now.

-If you are experiencing low water pressure where you once had good water pressure, there could be several possibilities.
+If you have low water pressure where you once had good water pressure, there could be several possibilities.
 The first thing you should check is the supply line.
-Make sure it is turned all the way on.
-Another common reason is the aerators are clogged.
-Simply unscrew the aerator from the faucet head and clean out the sediment that may have collected by soaking it in vinegar overnight.
-Then using an old toothbrush, just brush out the buildup.
-If you are still experiencing low water pressure, you should call your plumber for further advice.
+You should make sure it is turned all the way on.
+Another reason is the aerators are clogged.
+Unscrew the aerator from the faucet head and clean out the sediment that may have collected by soaking it in vinegar overnight.
+Then with an old toothbrush, just brush out the buildup. advice.

 We used the faucet yesterday.
 But when we turned it on this morning, no water came out.

-If you are experiencing loss of water throughout your home, the first thing you should check is the main water shutoff valve and make sure it is fully in the on position.
-The shutoff is typically located in your garage but can be different depending on where you live.
-If the main shutoff valve is completely turned on but you still don't have water, then check to make sure there are no breaks in your main water line.
-If there are, please call your plumber for further assistance.
+The first thing you should check is the main water shutoff valve and make sure it is fully in the on position.
+The shutoff is located in your garage but can be different depending on where you live.
+If the main shutoff valve is completely turned on but you still don't have water, check to make sure there are no breaks in your main water line.
+If there are, call your plumber.
 If you are experiencing no water flow at only one faucet, then first check to make sure the supply line is turned on.
-More than likely, you have one of two types of shutoff valves: a "twist turn" to open and close the valve or a "push-pull."
-If your supply lines are in the "on" position and you still don't have any water flow, then check to make sure there is no sediment buildup in the aerator.
-If there is, then removing the sediment should restore water flow.
-If you still do not have water flow, then you should call your plumber for further advice.
+Most likely you have one of two types of shutoff valves: a "twist turn" to open and close the valve or a "push-pull."
+If your supply lines are in the "on" position and you still don't have any water flow, check to make sure there is no sediment buildup in the aerator.
+If there is, removing the sediment should restore water flow.
+If you still do not have water flow, then you should call your plumber.

 Foul Odors